AdaSwitch: Balancing Exploration and Guidance in Knowledge Distillation via Adaptive Switching: Experiments

 \subsection{Hyperparameters}

-For all SFT processes, we used a learning rate of 1e-5, a warmup ratio of 0.1, and a dropout rate of 0.1.
-Each SFT checkpoint was trained for three epochs, with the checkpoint exhibiting the lowest validation loss being selected.
-For the KD process, we set the maximum input and output lengths to \{1024, 256\} for dialogue summarization and \{128, 512\} for arithmetic reasoning.
-The student models were configured with a temperature of 0.5 and a top-p of 0.5, while the teacher models had a temperature of 0.2 and a top-p of 0.5, as per previous research.
-All tasks and models were trained for three epochs with a learning rate of 1e-5.
-To ensure a fair comparison, the $K_{skd}$ for SKD was set to 0.5, as reported in its original paper.
-We set the sliding window length $L$ to 10 and the threshold $K$ to 3 without specific fine-tuning.
-The impact of these hyperparameters is discussed later.
+For all SFT experiments, we used a learning rate of 1e-5, a warmup ratio of 0.1, and a dropout rate of 0.1, training each model for three epochs and selecting the checkpoint with the lowest validation loss.
+For KD, input/output lengths were set to {1024, 256} for dialogue summarization and {128, 512} for arithmetic reasoning.
+Student models used a temperature of 0.5 and top-p of 0.5, while teachers used a temperature of 0.2 and top-p of 0.5, following prior work \cite{xuspeculative}.
+All models were trained for three epochs with a learning rate of 1e-5.
+For fair comparison, we set $K_{skd}=0.5$ for SKD, and fixed the sliding window length $L=10$ and threshold $K=3$.
+The effects of $L$ and $K$ are analyzed later.